Delonte Hood

-Delonte Hood (born October 17, 2000) is an American professional football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Delonte Hood (born October 17, 2000) is an American professional football defensive back.
 He played college football at Glenville State, Toledo, and Peru State College.
-He also played for the Cincinnati Bengals, Denver Broncos, and Arizona Cardinals of the National Football League (NFL), and the Arlington Renegades of the United Football League (UFL).
+He also played for the Cincinnati Bengals, Denver Broncos, and Arizona Cardinals of the National Football League (NFL), the Arlington Renegades of the United Football League (UFL), and the Toronto Argonauts of the Canadian Football League (CFL).

 College career

 Hood began his college career at Glenville State where he played two seasons while playing in 22 games while recording 9 interceptions and 63 tackles.
 He also made first-team All-Mountain East Conference in 2019.
 Hood transferred to Toledo in 2020, but did not record any stats.
 He transferred to Peru State College in 2021 where he recorded 1 interception and 22 tackles.
 Prior to the 2022 NFL draft, Hood had his Pro Day at the University of Nebraska where he ran a 4.38 40-yard dash, a 6.84 three-cone drill, and 12 bench press reps.